Robert Farris Thompson: Publications and areas of study

 Beginning with an article on Afro-Cuban dance and music (published in 1958), Thompson dedicated his life to the study of art history of the Afro-Atlantic world.
 His first book was Black Gods and Kings, which was a close reading of the art history of the Yoruba people of southwestern Nigeria (population of approximately 40 million).
 Other published works include African Art in Motion, Flash of the Spirit (1983), Face of the Gods, and Tango: The Art History of Love.
 Thompson also published an introduction to the diaries of Keith Haring.
 Some of his works have even been translated into German, Portuguese, French and Flemish.
 Additionally, Thompson also studied the art of Guillermo Kuitca and José Bedia, and was anthologized 15 times.

 Awards

 The College Art Association presented its inaugural Distinguished Lifetime Achievement Award for Art Writing to Thompson in 2003, and was named CAA's Distinguished Scholar in 2015.
 In 2007, Thompson was given the "Outstanding Contribution to Dance Research" award, by the Congress on Research in Dance.

 Personal life and death

 Thompson was born in El Paso, Texas.
-He spoke French, Italian, Portuguese, and Spanish fluently and could speak Yoruba, Ki-Kongo and Creole at an intermediate level.
+He spoke French, Italian, Portuguese, and Spanish fluently and could speak Yoruba, Ki-Kongo and German, Flemish, and Haitian Kreyòl at an intermediate level.
 He has been to nearly all 47 countries of Africa and is survived by a sister, two children, four grandchildren and a great granddaughter.

-Thompson died from COVID-19-complicated Parkinson's disease on November 29, 2021, at a nursing home in New Haven, Connecticut.
+Thompson died from COVID-19 complicated Parkinson's disease on November 29, 2021, at a nursing home in New Haven, Connecticut.
 He was 88.